What show are you offering this year and what are the dates?

 Also, make sure to purchase a Shakespeare on the Sound wine sleeve to carry your bottle in the park!
 Click here to see the Shakespeare Etsy Shop!

 The show usually lasts about 2 and 1/2 hours including one intermission.
 It is estimated that the show will end at approximately 10:15 p.m.

 You may buy a full picnic or just a snack at our food tents in the park, operated by popular favorites Brendan's 101 in Rowayton.
 Lobster rolls and their home made ice cream are popular favorites!

 What else is in the park?

 Shakespeare on the Sound has a merchandise tent where we sell various clothing, bags, wine sleeves, hats, copies of the play, and more from this year's show!
 We also offer bug spray, restroom facilities and plenty of volunteers to greet you and help you find a place on the lawn.
 In addition, we hand out study guides about the play to enhance your experience of the performance.
-You can download the "As You Like It" study guide here.
 This is good to read before hand in case you are very unfamiliar with the play!

 Shakespeare Education and Children’s Activities

-Every night at 6:00PM there is a performance for young audiences in the park on the main stage.
+Every night at 6:00PM there is a performance for young audiences in the park.
 Our apprentices have devised a short (25 minute) play that introduces the characters and explores the themes of the play in a very approachable and inventive way.
 This performance takes place right on the main stage.
-There are also games and activities for children at the Education and Activity Tent (and which can also be downloaded here.
+There are also games and activities for children at the Education and Activity Tent.
 Mask and star making craft activites as well as mazes, maps, puzzles, and interactive theater games are ready from 4:30PM on!